anandraja13/CarND-Semantic-Segmentation/README.md

 The following steps were used to build a network for semantic segmentation using a Fully Convolutional Network based off the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/pdf/1605.06211.pdf).

 1. Load a pre-trained VGG16 network.
+See the `load_vgg` function in `main.py` for the details.
 2. Adjust the network to an encoder-decoder style architecture using 1x1 convolution, transposed convolution and skip connections.
+The `layers` function accomplishes this.
+  * 1x1 convolutions are added to adjust the depth to correspond to the number of classes (2 in this case).
+  * transposed convolutions are added to progressively upsample activations back to the size of the original image.
+  * skip connections are added from shallow encoder layers to deeper decoder layers to improve spatial resolution.

 3. Build the training pipeline.
+An Adam optimizer is used with a cross-entropy loss.
+Regularization is added to the loss to avoid overfitting.
+The `optimize` and `train_nn` functions accomplish this.
-4. Train the network after settling a reasonable hyperparameter set
+4. Train the network after settling a reasonable hyperparameter set.
+50 epochs were trained using a batch size of 10.
+See the `run` function for more details.
 5. Evaluate the network on the test set.

 ## Results